-• After the "Ready" prompt, say "Dial" or "Call" followed by the name and designation of a phonebook entry that you wish to dial.
+• After the "Ready" prompt, say "Dial" or "Call" wait for the ready prompt followed by the name and designation of a phonebook entry that you wish to dial.
 For example, you can say "Call John Doe Work".

 Add Names to Your UConnectTM Phonebook